Spotlight

 Spotlight store

-spotlight object documented above uses the default store, it works fine if you have only one spotlight
+The spotlight object documented above uses the default store; it works fine if you have only one spotlight

 in your application.
 In case you need multiple spotlights, you need to create your own store for each of them: